SakshamSaxena0-0/Pet-Prediction/README.md

 ### Features

 ● Preprocesses and augments image datasets.

 ● Trains a CNN model for binary classification.

 ● Predicts whether an image is a cat or a dog.

-● Provides confidence scores for predictions.
+● "Provides confidence scores for predictions."